-NutsDB is a key/value store database written in Go.
-Like other database systems, NubsDB uses transaction to track all the operations.
-All transactions happened in NutsDB is fully serializable and to better store and manipulate data, it supports many different data structures such as list, set and sorted set.
+NutsDB is a transactional key/value store database written in Go.
+All transactions executed in NutsDB are fully serializable.
 Transactions are categorized into types based on their level of access.
 In other words, there are read-only and read-write transactions.
 Multiple read-only transactions are allowed at the same time, and they could, of course, read values from a bucket using a key or traverse the buckets to find a range of key-value pairs.
 However, only one read-write transaction is allowed at the same time and it could read, update and delete from the data storage.

 NutsDB adopted Bitcask, which is a log-structure key/value storage system.
 All the updates and write operations are appended to the end of the log.
 It does not support random read and write.
 Rather, to delete a value, it simply append a new record marking the old value as deleted.
 To update, it will directly append the new value, and the system will use the newest value always, according to the timestamp.
 Therefore, the old values, even though still exist in the file, are simply discarded.
 An obvious drawback is that the log file will become huge after running for a while or the amount of data processed is huge, therefore causing the launch of NutsDB to be slow since it needs to process the log file first.

 Upon launch, there are three modes of indexing to read the log files to reconstruct the database, varying in the amount of memory required.
 The first mode, which caches indices and values entirely in memory at startup, is the default mode, which is the most memory consuming but the most efficient one.
 This mode is most suitable for situations when the memory is not an issue.
 The second mode, which only caches indices, is less memory consuming by storing values on disk and use the index to find the offsets of the values.
 This is most suitable when the number of values is much more than that of the keys.
 The last mode, which uses multilevel indexing, is the most memory efficient but the slowest one. since it does not requires too much memory but issues a lot of file seeks.

 NutsDB is claimed to be serializable.
 Based on Read-Write locks and the exclusiveness between Read-Only and Read-Write operations, each transaction would be isolated and serialized.
 At a certain time, only one Read-Write operation is allowed, which guarantees no write conflicts.

 For ordinary key/value queries, NutsDB used its own APIs to insert, delete and update key/value pairs in the buckets.
 Since all the operations are monitored and organized by transactions, the API calls are made by transactions, or Tx.
 Using the transaction, one could put (insert), get and delete from the database with ease using the given APIs.
 These three operations are the main ones that could be used to query from the database using key/value pairs.